Christ Church Glendower: Other historic churches in St. Anne's Parish

 In the years after Christ Church was built, two additional churches were constructed in St. Anne's Parish.
 These churches are St. John's Episcopal Church in Scottsville and St. Stephen's Episcopal Church in Esmont in the Green Mountain area.
 The original St. John's church was built in 1845.
 The entire riverfront town having been burned and all but two churches destroyed by General Sheridan's troops in a raid in March 1865; St. John's was rebuilt in the Gothic Revival style in 1875.
 Although occasionally closed in modern times, it stands in the Scottsville Historic District.
 The woodframe building was renovated and reopened in 2013; weekly eucharists are now held on Thursdays.

 St. Stephen's Church is located in the parish's Green Mountain area.
 Also a frame building, it has Gothic windows and an asymmetric belfry, and was built in 1914 by James Marmaduke Branham, who became a vestryman.
 Its first rector was Rev. Zacharaiah Meade and it also had a Sunday School.
 Bishop William Cabell Brown consecrated it in 1916.
-Esmont was a plantation owned by Dr. Charles Cocke (who served in both houses of the Virginia General Assembly before the American Civil War) and later became an African American community; the area developed around a slate quarry and Chesapeake and Ohio Railroad depot around 1900 and was among the country's largest soapstone producers by 1920, but closed in 1960.
+Esmont was a plantation owned by Dr. Charles Cocke (who served in both houses of the Virginia General Assembly before the American Civil War) and later became an African American community; the area developed around a slate quarry and Chesapeake and Ohio Railway depot around 1900 and was among the country's largest soapstone producers by 1920, but closed in 1960.
 The church had only two services annually for a time, but is again holding weekly Sunday services.

 In 1971, Christ Church was added to the National Register of Historic Places in recognition of its architectural integrity as an example of Jeffersonian neoclassical design.
 In 1976, the Scottsville Historic District was added to the National Register of Historic Places, with St. John's Church as a contributing property; the district's boundaries increased to add six additional properties in 2004.